spaghetticode/dbmanager/README.md

 ```ruby
 rake db:import
 ```

+This task will import a source db to a destination db.
+Tipical use is to import the production db into your development one.

 You will be prompted to choose the source and the target environment db, and the source db will be imported into the target db.
 All environments containing the